observablehq/parser/README.md

 <a href="specifier_view" name="specifier_view">#</a> <i>specifier</i>.<b>view</b>

-True if the imported specifier is a view.
+A boolean indicating whether the import specifies a view.